Book Manuscript Under Contract

-- Compiled several unique datasets, with a primary one consisting of 10,000+ inventions and scientific discoveries from Joseph Needham and his colleagues’ collection of Science and Civilization in China and cross-checked this source with a similar series by the Chinese Academy of Science;
+- We have compiled several unique datasets, with a primary one consisting of 10,000+ inventions and scientific discoveries from Joseph Needham and his colleagues’ collection of Science and Civilization in China.

-- Completed a preliminary draft with two empirical findings: 1) consistent with Needham and others, ancient China was extraordinarily inventive as China led the rest of the world in science and technology for a substantial period of time; 2) sharply departing from their view, the decline started as early as the 6th century, not in the 17th century as they claimed;
+- It helps set the question right: Ancient China was extraordinarily inventive as China led the rest of the world in science and technology for a substantial period, but decline started as early as the 6th century, not in the 17th century.

-- Our argument revolves around the the roles and the functions of the state.
-We propose a tripartite typology of the Chinese state, a framework that conceptualizes Chinese history as a journey that transitioned through three distinct phases of Chinese polity with dramatically contrasting implications for technological development.
-These are: 1) the polycentric state (5th century BCE to 6th century CE), when the country was fragmented both politically and ideologically; 2) the enabling state (from the 6th century to the 13th century), when the country retained some of the ideological polycentrism from the previous era, while polycentrism of the political kind largely disappeared; and 3) the controlling state (from the 13th century on), when state capacity was substantial except it was applied exclusively toward maintaining political absolutism and ideological uniformity.
+- We propose a tripartite typology of the Chinese state, a framework that conceptualizes Chinese history as a journey that transitioned through three distinct phases of Chinese polity with dramatically contrasting implications for technological development.
+These are: 1) the polycentric state (5th century BCE to 6th century CE), when the country was fragmented both politically and ideologically; 2) the enabling state (the 6th century to the 13th century), when the country retained some of the ideological polycentrism from the previous era, while polycentrism of the political kind largely disappeared; and 3) the controlling state (from the 13th century on), when state capacity was substantial but applied exclusively toward maintaining political absolutism and ideological uniformity.

 (+ student; * corresponding author)